Cyberbit-7/alohomora/README.md

 ### Web Gaming (How to play Fortnite)
 Now to teach you what you are probably here to learn; how do I play Fortnite?
 First, you will need to turn on one of the VPN extension listed above.
 Then, you will navigate to either https://play.geforcenow.com/ or https://luna.amazon.com/.
 GeForce NOW can be used for free, but has a queue.
 Amazon Luna does not have any queue, but you will require an Amazon Prime subscription to use Amazon Luna.
 Link your Epic Games account to the web gaming site, then boot into Fortnite.
 This can also be used for any other games available in either GeForce Now and Amazon Luna, or any other web gaming site, although other web gaming sites are currently untested.

+# Advanced

-## Advanced (you don't have to read this if you don't want to, but the new window one is kinda useful)
+### You don't have to read this if you don't want to, none of this will stop you from using the extension/exploit normally.
+A lot of this is very specific and requires patience.
+The creating a new window one is kinda useful and not too hard though, so take a look if you want.

-### Advanced: Creating a New Window
+## Creating a New Window

-Warning: Advanced users only!
+### Warning: Advanced users only!

 Previously, the Alohomora exploit was locked to only one window.
 However, through some clever usage of Javascript and Bookmarklets, this problem was solved, albiet in a slightly complicated method.
 First, type in about:blank into your URL bar.
 Press enter to load the blank tab.
 Next, type in javascript:(function(){window.onbeforeunload=function(){return '';}})(); into the URL bar.
 Chrome will automatically delete the "javascript" portion of the string, so you will need to reenter "javascript" in front of the bookmarklet string before continuing.
 Press enter to load the bookmarklet.
 Then, right-click the tab, and click "Move to new window" in the pop-up that appears.
 A new window will then be created.
 Finally, click "Cancel" in the popup that reads "Leave site?
 Changes you made may not be saved."
 Clicking leave will close the window.
 You now have two unblocked windows instead of one.
 However the Alt+Q shortcut will only work to switch between two windows maximum.
 You are able to create more than two windows, but creating a third window will prevent you from accessing your first window until either the second or third window is deleted.

-## Advanced: Alohomora for v120 and above
+## Alohomora for v120 and above

-### Warning: This is a highly technical process that requires time and patience, especially for inexperienced people.
+### Warning: This is a highly technical, very advanced process that requires time and patience, especially for inexperienced people.
 You have been warned.

+## Creating a ChromeOS recovery Drive (Instructions coming soon)

 ### What you will need:
 A USB Drive with a capacity of 8GB or greater

-Access to a personal Windows computer to run Chromebook recovery utility An enterprise-managed Chromebook running ChromeOS v120 or above The password to a stable Wi-fi network, if you are doing this outside of your school, which I reccomend for first-time users doing this alone
+Access to a personal Windows computer to run Chromebook recovery utility

+An enterprise-managed Chromebook running ChromeOS v120 or above

+The password to a stable Wi-fi network, if you are doing this outside of your school, which I reccomend for first-time users doing this alone

 ### Tips: